-It’s really easy when you’re constantly surrounded by virus talk to become overwhelmed.
-Especially if you’re worried about your health, family, work and finances.
-And when you’re stressed and not looking after yourself properly, it can affect all aspects of your life including your family (and many of us are living in tight quarters at the moment), your ability to focus on work properly, sleep well, eat well…and so it becomes a vicious cycle.
+It’s really easy when you’re constantly surrounded by virus talk and the doom and gloom of the 24 hour news cycle to become overwhelmed.
+Especially if you’re also worried about your health, family, work and finances.
+And when you’re stressed and not looking after yourself properly, it can affect all aspects of your life including your family life, your ability to focus on work properly, sleep well, eat well…and so it becomes a vicious cycle.

 The good news is there are lots of things you can do to look after your mental health during this time (read our blog for tips and strategies) including getting professional help if you need it.
 Again you can access the help you need in person or via a telehealth consultation.
 Talk with your doctor if you want more information about getting professional help.

-But a really simple thing you can do immediately is to limit your exposure to all things COVID – pick a time when you’ll catch up on what’s happening – for example the evening news or morning bulletin – and then turn it off and tune it out.
+But a really simple thing you can do immediately is to limit your exposure to the news – pick a time when you’ll catch up on what’s happening – for example the evening news or morning bulletin – and then turn it off and tune it out.

 Cleaning – yourself, your kids, your home can be an enormous challenge.
 Hands up if there are days you feel like you need a nap after having a shower in the morning?
 It happens to most of us living with chronic pain at one time or another.
-For some more frequently than others.
 But the best thing you can do is to plan, prioritise and pace yourself.

 So now to the second P – prioritise.
 What are the things you really need to do?
 Do you really need to wash your hair today, or can you use the dry shampoo?
 Do you really need to vacuum the entire house, or just the living area?
-Do you really need to do 15,000 steps today, or do you need to take it down a notch.
 You know how you’re feeling on any given day – so plan, then prioritise.

 Which then brings us to the 3rd P – pacing.
 Whatever you’re doing – cleaning, exercising, cooking, working, gardening, playing with the kids – pace yourself.
-It’s not a race – so be generous with your time, build in space for rest breaks.
+It’s not a race – so be generous with your time and build in space for rest breaks.

-And finally, when it comes to cleaning – don’t forget hand washing.
-We need to do it regularly and thoroughly.
+And finally, when it comes to cleaning, don’t forget hand washing.
+We still need to do it regularly and thoroughly.
 We also need to be careful how we cough, sneeze and blow our noses.
-And avoid touching our face.
 Check out our hygiene 101 blog for more info.

 Make time for the things you enjoy